ElPatatone/ElPatatone.github.io/_posts/2025-08-07-burnout-story.md

 thing I *did* understand is **that it looks really cool.**

 Suddenly I felt a spark, a surge of motivation came to me, the first time since what felt like forever.
-I started to imagine how would I feel about working in these complex domains.
+I started to imagine how I would feel about working in these complex domains, and again, I just thought that it would be super cool.

 On the same day I found out about a CERN career workshop that was taking place the a few days later and I immediately signed up.
 This was a great session, it's not that